 Xulon Guide Offers the Proven Keys of Real Worship and Intimacy

-MAITLAND, FL— William F. Holland, Jr.’s new book, A LIFESTYLE OF WORSHIP: Living in the awareness of God’s presence, ($19.49, paperback, 9781498433815; $9.99, e-book, 9781498433822) epitomizes what true Christian worship is.
-The author examines worship as an expression of love to God, and digs deeper to show readers that the ultimate realization of worship is demonstrated by how we live.
+MAITLAND, FLORIDA – William F. Holland, Jr.’s new book, A LIFESTYLE OF WORSHIP: Living in the awareness of God’s presence, ($19.49, paperback, 9781498433815; $9.99, e-book, 9781498433822) epitomizes what true Christian worship is.
+The author examines worship as an expression of love to God and digs deeper to show readers that the ultimate realization of worship is demonstrated by how we live.
 From William’s vast experience, learning how to become aware of God’s presence changes the way we think and this completely changes who we are.

-“This is an in-depth presentation of not only a musical and Biblical perspective of Christian life, but also reveals human behavior,” states the author.
-“This content covers biblical insights along with practical instruction to help develop a deeper and more meaningful relationship with Christ.
+“This is an in-depth presentation of not only a musical and Biblical perspective of Christian life but also reveals human behavior,” states the author.
+“This content covers biblical insights along with the practical instruction to help develop a deeper and more meaningful relationship with Christ.
 Personal, spiritual intimacy is not embraced by those who are satisfied with being religious.”